-Executive Director of the Eileen Fisher Leadership Institute, host & co-producer of Women Together and GAIA
+Executive Director of the Eileen Fisher Leadership Institute, host & co-producer of Women Together

 Her dance career ranges from directing an interracial street dance company formed by the Boston Mayor’s Office for Cultural Affairs in the aftermath of the 1968 murder of Dr. Martin Luther King, to being one of the foremost performers of Japanese Court Dance, bugaku, in the US.
 She has been Co-Director of the Dance Program at Naropa University, Boulder, CO; and founder-director of two contemporary dance companies in Cambridge, MA.